iAvoe/Az900-Module-1-2-Review/README.md

 #### What is the difference inbetween Pricing calculator and TCO calculator?
 - Pricing calculator provides an estimate of the cost of Azure products and services
+- Pricing calculator is for monthly PaaS
 - TCO calculator helps you assess the potential financial impact of deploying Azure
+- TCO calculator is made for IaaS

 #### You plan to build a new solution in Azure that will use PaaS products.
 What should you use to estimate the monthly costs?
 - Azure Pricing calculator